SolidHal/PrawnOS/packages/packaging-readme.md

 build the new version themselves or get the update from the repo using the standard "apt upgrade"

 ### Package folder structure
-Packages are stored under component of the final PrawnOS image they belong to, and then for filesystem packages, the component of the filesystem they belong to.
-Inside the package folder there are the following items:
+Packages are stored under component of the final PrawnOS image they belong to Inside the package folder there are the following items:
 - `makefile`
 - source folder called `src`